INFORMSJoC/2023.0107/README.md

 https://doi.org/10.1287/ijoc.2023.0107.cd

-Below is the BibTex for citing this snapshot of the respoitory.
+Below is the BibTex for citing this snapshot of the respository.

 ```
 @misc{PSPLdata,